modularml/mojo/proposals/mmap_proposal.md

 ```

-Ultimately, I tend to prefer the first option, as it provides a few benefits.
-Firstly, the constructor is clearly identified, there is little ambiguity how this class is constructed.
+I tend to prefer the first option, as it provides a few benefits:

+- The constructor is clearly identified.
-Secondly, it is simpler in the off chance, we wanted to provide the user with a context managed mmap, (one in which the `__enter__` and `__exit__` methods, both open and close the map automatically).
+- Simpler, in case we want to provide the user with a context managed mmap object.

 ### Aside: Should we provide a `FileDescriptor` directly?

-With the API above, the user is expected to open a FileDescriptor directly, and pass this to the Mmap constructor.
+With the API above, the user is expected to open a FileDescriptor directly prior.
+This is then passed to the `Mmap` constructor.

 Usage would look something like this:

 ```mojo
     # This only opens the file handle